dsccommunity/cNtfsAccessControl/README.md

 * **Path**: Indicates the path to the target item.
 * **ItemType**: Indicates whether the target item is a `Directory` or a `File`.
 * **Principal**: Indicates the identity of the principal.
 Valid name formats: Down-Level Logon Name; User Principal Name; sAMAccountName; Security Identifier.
-* **PermissionEntry**: Indicates the collection of instances of the custom **cNtfsAccessControlInformation** CIM class that implements the following properties:
+* **AccessControlInformation**: Indicates the collection of instances of the custom **cNtfsAccessControlInformation** CIM class that implements the following properties:
   * **AccessControlType**: Indicates whether to allow or deny access to the target item.
   * **FileSystemRights**: Indicates the access rights to be granted to the principal.
 Specify one or more values from the [System.Security.AccessControl.FileSystemRights](https://msdn.microsoft.com/en-us/library/system.security.accesscontrol.filesystemrights%28v=vs.110%29.aspx) enumeration type.
 Multiple values can be specified by using a comma-separated string.
   * **Inheritance**: Apply to.
 This property is only valid when the **ItemType** property is set to `Directory`.